dakman/mysol/README.md

 MySOL Vault handles both native Solana and SPL Tokens (specifically USDC).

 * **Native SOL:** Handled via direct lamport reassignment from the Vault PDA to the user.
-* **USDC (SPL Token):** The vault creates an **Associated Token Account (ATA)** owned by the Vault PDA.
-To withdraw, the program performs a `transfer_checked` CPI (Cross-Program Invocation) to the Solana Token Program, signing with the PDA's seeds.
+* **USDC (SPL Token):** The vault creates an Associated Token Account (ATA) owned by the Vault PDA.
+Withdrawals are executed via `transfer_checked` CPI (Cross-Program Invocation).

 ### 1. The Rolling 24-Hour Window
 Unlike systems that reset at a fixed time, MySOL Vault uses a **Relative Rolling Window**:
 * When you withdraw, the program records the `unix_timestamp`.
-* On the next attempt, the program checks if `> 86,400 seconds` (24 hours) have passed.
+* On the next attempt, the program checks if `> 86,400 seconds` (24 hours) have passed since the *last* withdrawal.
-* If yes, your "Spent Today" counter resets, allowing for a new withdrawal up to your limit.
+* If yes, your "Spent Today" counter resets, allowing for a new withdrawal.

 ### 2. Logic Gatekeepers
 * **`initialize_vault`**: Writes the rules.
 Once set, the `expiry_date` is a hard-coded deadline.
 * **`withdraw`**: The gatekeeper.
 It checks your balance, your limit, and the clock before executing the transfer.

 ---

 ## 🎯 Use Cases

-* **The Profit Protector:** Lock away your daily trading profits in USDC so you don't trade them back into the market during a "tilt."
+* **The Profit Protector:** Lock away daily trading profits in USDC so you don't trade them back into the market during a "tilt."
-* **The Living Allowance:** Deposit your monthly budget in USDC and set a daily limit (e.g., $50/day) to ensure your rent money lasts the whole month.
+* **The Living Allowance:** Deposit your monthly budget in USDC and set a daily limit (e.g., $50/day) to ensure your rent money lasts.
 * **The Security Layer:** Keep your primary stack in the Vault.
-If your mobile wallet is compromised, a thief can only "trickle" out small amounts daily, giving you time to move the remaining funds using a recovery key (if implemented) or wait out the clock.
+If your mobile wallet is compromised, a thief can only "trickle" out small amounts daily, giving you time to respond.

 ---